Capacity Limits of Diffusion-Based Molecular Timing Channels: The Capacity of the DBMT Channel with Diversity

 Finally, using the expression for the mean of a Binomial RV \cite[Ch.
 16.2.3.1]{handbook_math}, we write:

 Combining \eqref{eq:expBinom} with \eqref{eq:mult_lower_prf} and recalling that $p = F_{T_n}(\tau_n)$ we obtain the upper bound in \eqref{eq:capacityUB_mul}. \end{IEEEproof}

-In the next sections we derive lower and upper bounds on the asymptotic achievable information rates of the FA receiver and the average receiver.
-The derived lower bounds also constitute lower bounds for the capacity expression in \eqref{eq:mTCALNchanCap}.
+Next, for asymptotically large $M$, we derive lower and upper bounds on the capacities of systems that use the FA receiver and the average receiver.
+The derived lower bounds also constitute lower bounds for the capacity expression in \eqref{eq:mTCALNchanCap}, $\mathsf{C}_M(\tau_n)$.